-Grey’s first breakthrough
+Grey’s big breakthrough

 The 25-year-old actress was struggling to land the roles she wanted when her mother suggested it could have something to do with the shape of her nose.
 Grey admitted she agreed it could be a contributing factor, but ultimately decided to delay having rhinoplasty surgery.